hydrolix/spark-connector/README.md

 ## Overview

-This is a Spark TableCatalog/"DataSourceV2" implementation that lets customers write Spark 3.3.x and 3.4.x jobs that directly query data stored in [Hydrolix](https://hydrolix.io/) tables, without any ETL process.
+This is a Spark [TableCatalog](https://spark.apache.org/docs/3.3.2/api/java/org/apache/spark/sql/connector/catalog/TableCatalog.html)/"DataSourceV2" implementation that lets customers write Spark 3.3.x and 3.4.x jobs that directly query data stored in [Hydrolix](https://hydrolix.io/) tables, without any ETL process.

-The mainline Hydrolix query engine only supports the Clickhouse SQL dialect, but this connector can execute queries in any of the following:
+The mainline Hydrolix query engine supports the [Clickhouse SQL dialect](https://clickhouse.com/docs/en/sql-reference), but this connector can execute queries in any of the following:
  * Spark SQL
  * Scala
  * PySpark